bednabedna/gengrammar/README.md

         const { writeGrammarDefinition } = require('./grammar-definition')
         // We create the file containing the parser for a grammar definition writeGrammarDefinition()
-        // this time the import should succede grammarParser = require('./generated/grammar-parser')
+        // this time the import should succeed grammarParser = require('./generated/grammar-parser')
     }
     // Now we use the imported parser to parse the grammar definition in input (a string)